 Writing

-ADVANCE PRAISE FOR STONECHAT
+PRAISE FOR STONECHAT

-Preorder from Bear Pond Books
+Available from Bear Pond Books and Galaxy Bookshop

 Stonechat is a remarkable book, fluent, fluid, formal, and fresh.
 Deeply connected to family and a New England landscape she knows intimately, Mary Elder Jacobsen carefully shapes each poem to its subject, the poems soaring with an easy, unforced lyricism, as in “Postcards from a Stack Tied Up with Twine,” a sonnet sequence addressed to her late father.
 When she writes, “I know the rare particulars of this vast and intimate brilliance— / the now of us—won’t ever, in our lifetime, come my way again,” we believe her.
 Over and over, these beautiful poems confirm the singularity of Jacobsen’s experience. —Elizabeth Spires, author of A Memory of the Future